wKoza/ngx-upload/README.md

 - onBeforeUploadItem$<FileItem> : This Observable emits just before the upload process.
 - onProgress$<{ item: FileItem, progress: number }> : This Observable emits during the upload process.
 - onAddToQueue$<<FileItem>>: This Observable is trigged when a file is added in the queue.
+- onDropError$<{ item?: File, errorAccept: boolean, errorMultiple: boolean }>: This Observable is trigged when a file is not accepted in the queue.

 For example :